josherrickson/stats-notes-old/xtsetvsmixed.md

 <</dd_do>>
 ~~~~

-Again, the cofficients agree to three decimals and the between R-square agrees.
+Again, the coefficients agree to three decimals and the between R-square agrees.

+All predictors here are estimated; if we had any time-variant by individual-invariant predictors (e.g. time), they would not be estimable here.

 ## `xtreg, re`: Random Effect model (Both variances)